 Some property leases contain variable payment terms that are linked to sales generated from a store.
 For retail stores, up to 29% of lease payments are on the basis of variable payment terms with percentages ranging from 35% to 40% of sales.
 Variable payment terms are used for a variety of reasons.
 Variable lease payments that depend on sales are recognised in profit or loss in the period in which the condition that triggers those payments occurs.

-(e) COVID-19-related rent concessions amounted to RMB24,822,000 has been included in selling and marketing expenses.
+(e) For the year ended 31 December 2021,no COVID-19-related rent concessions (2020: RMB24,822,000) has been included in selling and marketing expenses.

 19 Intangible assets